alex07guedes/TrustBank/README.md

-TrustBank - Online Banking System
+# TrustBank - Online Crypto Banking System

-📌 Description
+## 📌 Description

-    TrustBank is an online banking system developed for the DEAPC project.
+    TrustBank is an online crypto banking system developed for the DEAPC project.
-    This system allows users to manage their accounts, execute transactions, and check payment details in a secure environment.
+    Allows users to manage their accounts, execute transactions, buy and sell cryptocurrencies, and check payment details.
     It also provides an admin dashboard for managing users and transactions.

-⚙️ Functionality
+## ⚙️ Functionality

     ✅ User Account Management: Users can register, log in, and manage their profiles.

     💰 Transactions & Payments: Users can transfer money between accounts and check transaction history.

     📊 Balance Inquiry: Users can check their current account balance at any time.

+    🔄 Buy & Sell Cryptocurrencies: Users can trade cryptocurrencies securely.

     🔐 Admin Dashboard: Administrators can manage user accounts and oversee transactions.

-    🗃️ Database Integration: MySQL is used to store user and transaction data.
+    🗃️ Database Integration: MySQL is used to store user, transaction, and cryptocurrency trading data.

-🛠️ Technologies Used
+## 🛠️ Technologies Used

     XAMPP: Local server environment.